Redirects Error?

-Many troubleshooting is closely related to the Server, if you can confirm troubleshooting is related to Cloud Platform, please refer to Cloud Platform Documentation (opens new window)
+Most faults about the Instance is closely related to the Instance provider, Cloud Platform.
+Provided you're sure the fault is caused by Cloud Platform, refer to Cloud Platform Documentation (opens new window).

 # Database service could not be started?